zeinab-ai-software/slab-defect-detection/README.md

 ## 📊 Evaluation Metrics
 This project uses the following metrics tailored for multi-label classification:

-F1 Score (sample-based)
+- F1 Score (sample-based)
-accuracy (specialized for multi-output models)
+- Accuracy (specialized for multi-output models)
 These metrics consider partial correctness and overlapping label sets.

 ---